 Marguerite Daisy LaRita Rose boasts over six months of colour with rosy pink petals surrounding a large central disc.
 An early season bloomer with a good, unfirm habit.

 Marguerite Daisies can give you an almost constant supply of flowers that easily last a week or two in a vase.
 They are one of the ultimate low maintenance, long flowering plants available, and these dwarf varieties are a cut above the rest.

-Marguerite Daisies were hugely popular few years ago, before falling out of fashion, but with their long flowering period and easy care practical disposition, combined with new breeding in a wider variety of colours, shapes and sizes, they are making a long overdue come back.
+The evergreen, erect shrubs grow to nice little mounds of soft, finely dissected, mid green leaves, with just a hint of silver.
+Marguerite Daisies were hugely popular few years ago, before falling out of fashion.
+But with their long flowering period, ease of care and practical disposition, combined with new breeding, there is now a wider variety of colours, shapes and sizes and they are making a long overdue come back.

-Once your Marguerite Daises are up and flowering, regular dead heading, or picking will promote even more blooms
+Once they are up and flowering, regular dead heading, or picking will promote more blooms.

 Cool to Sub-Tropical